ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 The YMCA’s Chambers ministry to the ANZACs did not end with Oswald’s death.

-His wife Biddy stayed on to help run Zeitoun for the rest of the war with former BTC student/YMCA secretary Jimmy Hanson.
+His wife, Biddy, stayed on to help run Zeitoun for the rest of the war.
+Former BTC student/YMCA secretary Jimmy Hanson helped her.

 At Jimmy’s suggestion, Biddy put together a pamphlet of one of Oswald’s talks to send in response to condolence letters.